-The liturgical year commences with Advent towards the end of November or the beginning of December and concludes at the same time the following year.
-Additionally, various feast days are commemorated throughout the year.
-Through the observance of the liturgical year, Christians celebrate the life and enigma of Christ.
+The liturgical year begins with Advent, which usually falls towards the end of November or at the start of December and ends the same time the following year.
+Throughout the year, Christians also observe various feast days.
+By following the liturgical year, Christians celebrate the life and mysteries of Christ.

 The first agent is Scripture, as is shown in Jesus’s statements, “Sanctify them in the truth; your word is truth” (John 17:17) and “Already you are clean because of the word that I have spoken to you” (John 15:3).

-As we read the instructions of the Bible, we are urged to obey them, and resolving to do so, with God’s help, makes us grow in holiness.
-Being exposed to the Scriptures also tells us about the nature of God.
+As we read the instructions of the Bible, we are urged to obey them, and resolving to do so, with God’s help, grows us in holiness.
+Being exposed to the Scriptures also tells us about God's nature.
 When we spend time with God in prayer and the Word, his spirit permeates us, causing us to change without realizing it.

-When I got to know my wife and her family, they would use some expressions that I found strange.
+When I got to know my wife and her family, they used some strange expressions.
 I would laugh when I heard these expressions.
 After a few years, I found myself using the exact words.

 It happened unconsciously.
 Paul said: “And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
 For this comes from the Lord who is the Spirit” (2 Cor.
 3:18).